btakita/briantakita.com/packages/web/src/routes/posts/tag-graph-naming-convention.md

 <!--more-->

-## Deconstructing "Multi Underscore Tag Naming Convention"
+## Deconstructing "Tag Graph"

-A phrase can be treated as a series of tags, which create the context for meaning.
+A phrase can be treated as a series of tags in a one dimensional graph, which create the context for meaning.

-Ordinally, the phrase "Multi Underscore Tag Naming Convention" can be read
+Ordinally, the phrase "Tag Graph" can be read
 	left to right, right to left, or from other combinations of ways.
 The progression of reading each word builds a context.
 The order (left to right/right to left) of read words, generates a graph of
 	progressive contextual development.

-### Left to Right: Multi Underscore Tag Naming Convention
+### Left to Right: Tag Graph Naming Convention

 This sequence follows the English rules of Grammar for a phrase.